gitbucket-plugins/gitbucket-community.herokuapp.com/README.md

 - run `./update.sh`
 - commit & push the changes

-## Try it locally
+## Try it locally first

 Execute `./run.sh` from the current directory to start GitBucket locally ( http://localhost:8080/gitbucket/ ), with `GITBUCKET_HOME`  as the current directory: it will be using all the currently downloaded plug-ins.

 ## Errors

-The following plug-ins doesn't seem to work correctly with the latest (4.16) version of GitBucket:
+The following plug-ins doesn't seem to work correctly now with the latest (4.16.0) version of GitBucket:
- - H2 Backup plugin - #2
  - Bugspots plugin - #7 - throws ClassNotFoundException
  - RST plugin - #11 - throws ClassNotFoundException
- - Explorer plugin - #12